smitpi/PSToolKit/docs/docs/index.md

 - [`Test-CitrixCloudConnector`](https://smitpi.github.io/PSToolKit/Test-CitrixCloudConnector) -- Perform basic connection tests to Citrix cloud.
 - [`Test-CitrixVDAPort`](https://smitpi.github.io/PSToolKit/Test-CitrixVDAPort) -- Test connection between DDC and VDI
 - [`Test-IsFileOpen`](https://smitpi.github.io/PSToolKit/Test-IsFileOpen) -- Checks if a file is open
+- [`Test-PendingReboot`](https://smitpi.github.io/PSToolKit/Test-PendingReboot) -- This script tests various registry values to see if the local computer is pending a reboot.
 - [`Test-PSPendingReboot`](https://smitpi.github.io/PSToolKit/Test-PSPendingReboot) -- This script tests various registry values to see if the local computer is pending a reboot.
 - [`Test-PSRemote`](https://smitpi.github.io/PSToolKit/Test-PSRemote) -- Test PSb Remote to a device.
 - [`Test-SystemOnline`](https://smitpi.github.io/PSToolKit/Test-SystemOnline) -- Does basic checks for connecting to a remote device